jsorkin24/calendar-web-app/readme.md

 ## About

-Documentation for the original Angular Bootstrap Calendar can be found <a href="https://github.com/mattlewis92/angular-bootstrap-calendar/blob/master/README.md#documentation">here</a>.
+Documentation for the original Angular Bootstrap Calendar used in this app can be found <a href="https://github.com/mattlewis92/angular-bootstrap-calendar/blob/master/README.md#documentation">here</a>.
 <br>

 ## Installation